Frequently Asked Questions

 As Western seeks to ensure its student body represents the diversity within the State and reflects the diversity of the world in which we all live and work, this Center will be important to fully supporting every student we welcome to campus.

 How are students involved?Return to Top

-- Student leadership and involvement has supported and directed the Ethnic Student Center (ESC) from its inception in 1991 until today.
+- Student leadership and involvement has supported and directed the Ethnic Student Center (ESC) from its inception in 1991 through the present.
 Current efforts to create the Multicultural Center would not have been possible without those efforts.
 In addition, students collaborated and advocated with university colleagues in Enrollment and Student Services (ESS), the Dean of Students (DOS), the Viking Union (VU), and partnered with multiple faculty across campus (especially through the President’s Taskforce on Equity, Inclusion, and Diversity).